"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 Research-Backed Insights into Visitation Dreams

 Krippner et al. (2002) assert that visitation dreams [9] are a form of what Jung refers to as “big dreams” (Bulkeley, 2016; Bulkeley & Hartmann, 2011; Jung, 1974), characterized by vivid and often transformative experiences.
-These dreams frequently involve nocturnal encounters with spiritual or multidimensional beings who may provide support, guidance, or insight that holds deep meaning for the dreamer.
+These dreams frequently involve nocturnal encounters with spiritual or multidimensional beings who may provide support, guidance, or insight that holds significant meaning for the dreamer.
 Visitation dreams can also serve as a gateway to extraordinary realms that transcend the familiar landscape of physical reality.
-Within these experiences, the dreamer may be visited by a being from another plane—such as a spirit, angel, or deceased loved one—or even journey to another realm to facilitate this connection.
+Within these experiences, the dreamer may be visited by a being from another plane, such as a spirit, angel, or deceased loved one.
+They may even journey to another realm to facilitate this connection (Krippner et al., 2002).
 These profound encounters allow the dreamer to engage with “the most profound aspects of the human psyche” (Krippner et al., 2002, p.
-148), often leaving a lasting impression that reverberates throughout waking life.
+148), often leaving a lasting impression that reverberates throughout waking life (Bulkeley, 2016).

-I have coined the term “astral visitation” (Stuart, 2018) to specifically describe the types of nocturnal experiences I have with Hans, which are akin to out-of-body experiences (OBEs) [10].
-These astral visitations are among the many vehicles Hans uses to communicate creative and spiritual insights.
+I have used the term “astral visitation” (Stuart, 2018) to specifically describe the types of nocturnal experiences I have with Hans, which are akin to out-of-body experiences (OBEs) [10].
+These astral visitations are among the many vehicles Hans uses to communicate creative, personal, and spiritual insights.

 By engaging with these visitations, dreamers are invited into a sacred space where the boundaries between life and death blur, offering both solace and deeper understanding.
 For me, these dreams are not only a source of personal connection with Hans but also a means of unlocking creative and spiritual growth, weaving the threads of the physical and the transcendent into my waking life.